tim-smart/effect-io-ai/effect/Schedule-untilOutput.md

 # untilOutput

-Returns a new schedule that continues until the specified predicate on the output evaluates to true.
+Returns a new schedule that stops execution when the given predicate on the output evaluates to `true`.

+**Details**

+This function modifies an existing schedule so that it only continues executing while the given predicate returns false for its output values.
+Once the predicate evaluates to `true`, execution stops.

+The output of the resulting schedule remains the same, but its duration is now constrained by a stopping condition based on its own output.

 To import and use `untilOutput` from the "Schedule" module: